Blog posts

 Published:

-Three years ago, I wrote a blog post in which I mentioned that I stopped (strictly speaking, significantly reduced) contributing in 403(b) and 457(b) retirement savings plans because I could no longer afford it.
+Three years ago, I wrote a blog post in which I mentioned that I stopped (strictly speaking, significantly reduced) contributing to 403(b) and 457(b) retirement savings plans because I could no longer afford it.

 Nonexistence of Rational Bubbles in Miao and Wang (2018)